Joint Degree between GSU and Another Institution

 Proposals for existing degree/major programs offered jointly through a new partnership of GSU academic units and those of another institution should follow the process below.

 Note: The full extent of the collaboration between the partner units and institutions should be clearly articulated in a program agreement.
 The program agreement should include responses to the prompts below, as well and any information required by the originating institutions.
-The program agreement must also address SACS accreditation compliance requirements detailed in the Collaborative Academic Agreements Policies and Procedures.
+The program agreement must also address SACSCOC accreditation compliance requirements detailed in the Collaborative Academic Agreements Policies and Procedures.

 Proposals should include the information below, as well as any items required by the originating department or college.